 73. Enjoy the Views of Ha Ling From Below

-Ha Ling is one of the most iconic mountains in Canmore.
+Ha Ling Peak is one of the most iconic mountains in Canmore.
 Its peak stands out among all the others.
-One of my favorite places ot sit and enjoy the views is the Canmore Reservoir, Grassi Lakes, and Whiteman’s pond.
+One of my favorite places to sit and enjoy the views is the Canmore Reservoir, Grassi Lakes, and Whiteman’s pond.

 74. Climb Ha Ling